 These holes were used to store grain back in the castle’s heyday (or hayday if you’re feeling punny):

-You can easily spend a few hours at the castle, though there isn’t much to see inside.
+You can easily spend a few hours at the Castelo dos Mouros, though there isn’t much to see inside.
 Most of the interesting bits are outside, including walking along the outer wall and the beautiful grounds surrounding the castle.
 Do take advantage of the augmented reality points located on the green interpretive plaques around the site, and there is also a downloadable app called “Talking Heritage” that can also add more substance to your visit.
-It’s available for the Palace and Parks of Pena, Parque of Monserrate, in the Convent of the Capuchos and in the Moorish Castle.
+It’s available for:

 One last parting shot before we go: